talkatv/talkatv/docs/source/index.rst

 Welcome to talkatv's documentation!
 ==================================

-desqus development is in the planning stage.
+talkatv development is in the planning stage.

 ------------------------